Conference key agreement in a quantum network

 We assign Alice, Bob-1, Charlie, Debbie, Bob-2 and Bob-3, to qubit numbers 1, 2, 3, 4, 5 and 6 respectively.
-To evaluate the AKR for a comparison between QCKA techniques, we need to calculate $Q_{\text{Z}}$ and $Q_{\text{X}}$ for each state that plays a part in the QCKA protocol.
-The smaller resource states users require for QCKA are not directly obtained from the initial graph state.
-Instead, necessary single-qubit operations applied to the initial graph---to obtain the required graph---are encoded onto the measurements settings that network users would otherwise have used.
+To evaluate the AKR for a comparison between QCKA techniques, we need to calculate $Q_{\text{Z}}$ (or QBER) and $Q_{\text{X}}$ for each state that plays a part in the QCKA protocol.
+All single-qubit operations applied to the initial graph such that network users obtain the correct state and perform the correct measurements are encoded onto the measurement settings, including the LC operations.
 Obtaining a GHZ shared between Alice and the Bobs in the four-photon state space, to carry out QCKA with a multi-partite resource, Charlie and Debbie are required to make projections in the $\text{Z}$ basis.
 So for each round of measurements, whilst Charlie and Debbie should always measure in the $\text{Z}$ basis, Alice and the Bobs measurements are made based on whether they want to complete a type-1 round or type-2 round of the protocol.
-For example, to measure the observable $\langle \text{Z}_1 \text{Z}_2 \text{Z}_5 \text{Z}_6 \rangle$ of the GHZ state to evaluate the QBER, all users must measure the observable $\langle \text{Z}_1 \text{Z}_2 \text{X}_3 \text{X}_4 \text{Z}_5 \text{Z}_6 \rangle$, where the required single-qubit operations leave the default measurement settings unchanged for Alice and the Bobs, but rotate Charlie and Debbies measurement settings.
+For example, to measure the observable $\langle \text{Z}_1 \text{Z}_2 \text{Z}_5 \text{Z}_6 \rangle$ of the GHZ state to evaluate the QBER, all users must measure the observable $\langle \text{Z}_1 \text{Z}_2 \text{X}_3 \text{X}_4 \text{Z}_5 \text{Z}_6 \rangle$, where the required single-qubit operations leave the default measurement settings unchanged for Alice and the Bobs, but rotate Charlie and Debbie's measurement settings.
 To measure the observable $\langle \text{X}_1 \text{X}_2 \text{X}_5 \text{X}_6 \rangle$ of the GHZ state to obtain $Q_{\text{X}}$, all network users must measure the observable $\langle \text{X}_1 \text{Y}_2 \text{X}_3 \text{X}_4 \text{X}_5 \text{Y}_6 \rangle$, where now single-qubit operations encoded onto the measurement settings correspond to rotations of measurements into a different basis.
-When Alice and the Bobs wish to partake in QCKA with bi-partite resources, the measurement procedure suitably follows that of the GHZ state, except now the observables are for Bell states, and alternate single-qubit---based on required rotations applied to the initial graph---are encoded onto these settings.
+When Alice and the Bobs wish to partake in QCKA with bi-partite resources, the measurement procedure suitably follows that of the GHZ state, except now the observables are for Bell states, and alternate single-qubit operations---based on required rotations applied to the initial graph---are encoded onto these settings.
 Full blueprints containing the operations applied to each qubit within each measurement set are presented in Figure~\ref{fig:expperimentalTechnique}.
 The measured $\langle \text{Z}^{\otimes \text{N}} \rangle$ and $\langle \text{X}^{\otimes \text{N}} \rangle$ observables, where $\text{N}$ is the qubit number, of the three Bell states and the GHZ state used in this protocol are presented in Figure~\ref{fig:results}.